This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

-While brain zaps are commonly reported during Zoloft cessation, a proper Zoloft tapering regimen can tend to lessen or even eliminate these reactions entirely.
-There are ways to support the withdrawal by bolstering the neurochemistry with naturally occurring substances that will tend to combat the deficiency of serotonin during the withdrawal.
 The Alternative to Meds Center programs for stopping Zoloft and other medications seek to prepare a person in several fundamental ways before the process of Zoloft tapering even begins.
 It can seem a particularly daunting task to withdraw from Zoloft, especially getting off Zoloft or any prescription drug all on your own.
 We have helped many thousands of clients and we would like to be able to assist you or your loved one as well

 Please contact Alternative to Meds Center for more information on our safe and gradual Zoloft tapering program, delivered in a luxurious, warm, and nurturing inpatient setting and always with 24/7 oversight and care.